 I mean, babies are tossed into a cold, dark room, on a cold, hard mattress for heaven's sake.
 There's nothing gentle about that.

-Reading random comments and anti sleep-training articles on the internet will have you believing that parents who let their children “cry it out” at bedtime are throwing their babies in a cold, dark dungeon, promptly at 7pm every night just so we can drink wine and laugh at their cries.
+Reading random comments and anti-sleep-training articles on the internet will have you believe that parents who let their children “cry it out” at bedtime are throwing their babies in a cold, dark dungeon, promptly at 7 pm every night just so we can drink wine and laugh at their cries.

 Is that really what happens, though?

 The Montessori community seems to be pretty much split evenly on this subject.
 It mostly just comes down to personal interpretation of the research about sleep training and personal preference.

 Will sleep training hurt my baby?

 Well, I’m all about research and evidence.
 As far as research of parenting practices and their long-term effects on children, the “evidence” that the anti- sleep-training crowd uses to justify their (sometimes dangerous) sleeping practices, and to bash sleep-training parents, is weak at best.

 The studies are poorly conducted and the synopses are heavily biased and, for a lover of science, difficult to read.

 To say that setting a bedtime, after a long day of bonding and love, can cause lifelong brain damage is ridiculously…well…ridiculous.

 What is sleep training?

 Let me paint a more accurate picture for you of what sleep-training really is:

 The evening routine commences with a relaxing bath and some soothing lotion, maybe even a little massage to relax those muscles that worked so hard, rolling and crawling all day.
 Then, we put some nice, warm pajamas on, taking care to make sure no hair is wrapped around tiny toes.